microsoft/botbuilder-tools/README.md

 This repository uses [lerna](https://github.com/lerna/lerna) to manage the packages included.
 This allows you to execute scripts for all packages or only for some packages.
 For instance, `lerna run test` will run all tests in each package, but `lerna run test --scope chatdown` will run the tests of chatdown.

-To use lerna, install it as a global package with `npm install lerna --global`.
+To use lerna, install it as a global package with `npm install lerna@3.2.1 --global`.

 ## Contributing